 LIGHTS ARE REQUIREDThe Colorado National Monument (a unit of the National Park System) requires all cyclists (regardless of whether they are in a cycling event or on their own) to have a white light that is visible from a distance of at least 500 feet to the front and a red light that is visible from at least 200 feet to the rear.
 The Monument has three tunnels, bored through solid rock, that are not lit, thus the reason for the safety requirement.
 Also, all cyclists and support vehicles are required to use the lights in the three tunnels (you may turn them off once you’ve exited, but for your safety we would advised to leave them on during your ride).

 RIDE START TIME

-For the safety of all riders, private sag vehicles are NOT allowed on the course.
+For the safety of all riders, private SAG vehicles are not allowed on the course.

 Traveling to Western Colorado and looking for the best place to rent a bike?
-Haven’t tried Mountain Biking yet and want to get some experience before you buy?
+Haven’t tried mountain biking yet and want to get some experience before you buy?
 Brown Cycles has the perfect rental plan for you and your family.
 Group rates are available.
 Day rates are 24 hours.
 Please call ahead to reserve your rental bike.

-549 Main Street
+549 Main St.